-The 2020 U.S. Presidential race is underway, with election day only a year away and the much-anticipated Iowa caucuses scheduled for February 3, 2020.
+The 2020 U.S. election is officially underway.
 While that’s great for democracy, it can be hard on financial services organizations due to increased political contributions and political activities by employees—contributions or activities that have the potential to violate pay-to-play rules and generate fines or even prohibit future business.
 As a result, investment management firms should ensure they have adequate policies and procedures in place to monitor their employees’ political contributions and government relationships to prevent potential conflicts of interest that put the firm at risk.

 Pay-to-Play and Political Contribution Regulations